 Official transcripts (or other acceptable official evidence) documenting satisfactory completion of an approved statistics must be received by the Assistant MPA Director for the applicable concentration (Puanani Nihoa for the Tribal concentration; Anna Rhoads for the Public/Non-Profit Administration and Public Policy concentrations) no later than September 15 before the Fall quarter of admission to allow students to begin first year core courses.
 Have transcripts sent to our Graduate Admissions Coordinator at firstname.lastname@example.org or mail transcripts to: The Evergreen State College, Graduate Admissions, Library 2002, Attention: MPA Admissions, 2700 Evergreen Parkway NW, Olympia, WA 98505

 Students who are admitted without demonstrating completion of full-time work, for a year or more, with significant responsibility in public or nonprofit administration or in a public policy area, will be required to complete an internship before graduating from the program.
-This internship is minimally one (1) quarter credit hour and involves part-time work (5 hours per week) with an agency or organization in the public or non-profit sector for one quarter.
+This internship is minimally one (1) quarter for two (2) credit hours and involves part-time work (10 hours per week) with an agency or organization in the public or non-profit sector for one quarter.
 For more information about internships, see the “Internship” section of this handbook.